-I first saw these seemingly insignificant mini fruit on one of the many mobile fruit and vegetable stalls so common at the open air markets here in Sicily and took them as an inferior version of regular peaches.
+I first saw these seemingly insignificant mini fruit at the fruit and vegetable stalls at the open air markets and took them as an inferior version of regular peaches.

-I was seriously mistaken the Tabacchere are baroque masterpieces of the Sicilian estival fruits.
-They taste unlike any other peach a concentration of delicate sweetness with a pungent aroma that is quite intoxicating, even before they are fully ripe.
+I was seriously mistaken as the Tabacchere are baroque masterpieces of the Sicilian estival fruits.
+They taste unlike any other peach a concentration of delicate sweetness with a pungent aroma that is intoxicating.

 A case of Tabacchere is a generous gift a real luxury and can cost up to three times the price of regular peaches.
 A house drenched in the perfume of these peaches is a sensual pleasure filled with the sweetness of summer sunshine, which lingers in the air and in the mouth.